JeffTheK/Jeff-OS/readme.md

 * uninstall     uninstalls binaries
 * watch         runs command with time period

+## Built-in Libraries
+jeffos python package is used to access system info (right now it's only useful for changing directory since os.chdir() won't work)

 ## Meta

 Distributed under the MIT license.
 See ``license.txt`` for more information